ggsmith842/DevOps-Foundations/docs/jenkins.md

 *Definition: Jenkins is an open source automation server*

+Jenkins facilitates continuous integration and continuous delivery in software projects by automating parts related to build, test, and deployment.
+This makes it easy for developers to continuously work on the betterment of the product by integrating changes to the project.

+Jenkins automates the software builds in a continuous manner and lets the developers know about the errors at an early stage.

 **Key Terms**
-1. Project/Job -  a colleciton of tests you want jenkins to manage
+1. Project/Job -  a collection of tests you want jenkins to manage
 2. Build - one run of a project (build a project/start a build)
 3. Build Step - a task inside a project
 4. Build Trigger - criteria for starting a build